Generating Holistic 3D Human Motion from Speech: Related work

 \section{Related work}

-\subsection{Holistic body reconstruction}
+\subsection{Holistic Body Reconstruction}

-Recently, there have been many efforts on 3D holistic body mesh recovery \cite{joo2018total, xu2020ghum, ExPose:2020, pavlakos2019expressive, zhang2021pymaf}.
-SMPLify-X \citep{pavlakos2019expressive} fits a parametric and expressive model SMPL-X \cite{pavlakos2019expressive}, on 2D keypoints obtained by off-the-shelf detectors (e.g. OpenPose ~\cite{cao2017realtime}).
-PIXIE \citep{feng2021collaborative} introduces a novel moderator to estimate the confidence of part-specific features.
+Recent work addresses the problem of 3D holistic body mesh recovery \citep{joo2018total, xu2020ghum, ExPose:2020, pavlakos2019expressive, pymafx2022}.
+SMPLify-X \citep{pavlakos2019expressive} fits the parametric and expressive SMPL-X model \citep{pavlakos2019expressive} to 2D keypoints obtained by off-the-shelf detectors (e.g.~OpenPose ~\citep{cao2017realtime}).
+PIXIE \citep{feng2021collaborative} directly regresses SMPL-X parameters using moderators that estimate the confidence of part-specific features.
 These features are fused and fed to independent regressors.
-PyMAF-X~\cite{zhang2021pymaf} improves the body and hand estimation with spatial alignment attention, and adapts integration strategy with the elbow-twist compensation to avoid unnatural wrist poses.
-In this work, we adapt the optimization-based SMPLify-X to videos of talking persons, and improve the stability and accuracy with several good practices in terms of initialization, data term and regularization.
+PyMAF-X~\citep{pymafx2022} improves the body and hand estimation with spatial alignment attention.
+In this work, we adapt the optimization-based SMPLify-X to videos of talking persons, and improve the stability and accuracy with several good engineering practices in terms of initialization, data term design, and regularization.

-\subsection{Speech-to-motion Datasets}
+\subsection{Speech-to-Motion Datasets}